Social Media

 6. Be present at the closing ceremony.

-Condition 1 must be certified by the supervisor in the form of an accompanying signed letter (PDF format).
-Condition 2 must be certified by the candidate author after receiving a special request from the Awards Co-Chairs (after the paper acceptance notification and subject to the reviewing score).
+Condition 1 must be certified by the supervisor in the form of a signed letter (PDF format).
+Condition 2 must be certified by the candidate author.
+Both certifications will be required only upon request from the Awards Co-Chairs (after the paper acceptance notification and subject to the reviewing score).

 Short list: